|PNUM_R - Person number (re-identified)|

 Nevada generated and provided a unique patient number from 2002 to 2008.
 In 2013, Nevada implemented a new method and began providing this encrypted unique patient identification number.

 New Mexico changed their coding for person numbers in 2013; they cannot be used to track patients between 2013 and prior years.
+Coding scheme for person numbers is inconsistent from year to year.
+Therefore, they cannot be used to track patients across years.

 North Carolina provides an encrypted social security number.
 Reporting of the patient's social security number is optional for hospitals in North Carolina.
 Beginning in the 2000 data, this data element is frequently missing.
 During HCUP processing, this identifier is re-encrypted.